Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Experiments

 \section{Experiments}

 We used C++ and Python 3.10.
 Experiments were performed on Intel Xeon E5-2690 using a single thread each time.
 CP Optimizer v22.1 was used as a CP solver.

 The experiments were primarily performed on synthetically generated instances inspired by those in \cite{hladik2020complexity}.
 Initially, each resource is split into segments that become tasks of period $\per{1}$ and segments that are recursively split further to allocate longer-period tasks.
 Base period $\per{1}$ was set to 100, 200, or 400, and there were between 3 to 5 distinct periods per instance, with ratios of 2, 3, and 4 between consecutive periods.
-Chains are generated afterward, ensuring that the degeneracy of the instance is zero.
+This ensures that each instance is feasible.
+Chains are generated afterward, ensuring that the degeneracy of any synthetic instance is zero.
+Thus, the synthetic instances generated in this manner all admit a feasible solution with an optimal degeneracy of zero, making the comparison of the methods easy.

 Three kinds of instance sets were produced.
-Set \textbf{GEN-x} contains the instances for the general case, where the chain can pass from one arbitrary resource to another, even returning to the original one; processing times among tasks of the chain can differ, and \textbf{x} refers to $\min_m U_m$; the minimum utilization among the resources.
+Set \emph{GEN-x} contains the instances for the general case of PSP with 5 or 10 resources.
+Chains can pass from one arbitrary resource to another, even returning to the original one; the support graph of such an instance can be a complete graph if the instance's chains induce it.
+This corresponds to the most general case of PSP.
+Furthermore, the processing times of tasks of a single chain can differ. \emph{x} refers to $\min_m U_m$; the minimum utilization of resources.

-Sets \textbf{TOP} were generated using underlying topologies: star, triangle, bridge, and stubbed line (\cref{fig:topologies}). \textbf{TOP-L} contains instances using the stubbed line topology; the rest is put into the set \textbf{TOP-R}.
+Sets \emph{TOP} and \emph{LINE} were generated using four different underlying topologies: star, triangle, bridge, and stubbed line (used topologies are shown in \cref{fig:topologies}). \emph{LINE} contains instances using the stubbed line topology; the rest is put into the set \emph{TOP}.
+This was done so the results on more complex stubbed-line instances with longer chains would not be skewed by the instances generated using smaller topologies.
 Processing time is the same for all tasks of each chain.
 The links are full-duplex, and messages are sent between endpoints.
-However, there are also tasks being sent between two neighboring nodes only to increase the utilization (when we omit these additional tasks in sets \textbf{TOP-R}, \textbf{TOP-L}, we obtain less-utilized sets \textbf{TOP-R-L}, \textbf{TOP-L-L}).
+During generation, two random endpoint network nodes were sampled, and a chain was created between them if possible.
+This chain sampling was repeated until no more chains with zero degeneracy could be scheduled.
+Furthermore, there are also tasks being sent between two neighboring nodes only (essentially forming a chain of length 1) to increase the utilization.
+These additional tasks were omitted to obtain less-utilized sets \emph{TOP-LESS}, \emph{LINE-LESS}).

-Finally, \textbf{THEORY} set is used to discuss our complexity results; it consists of line and out-tree topologies, where all chains start in the same common resource (see \cref{sec:line-tree-top}).
-The parameters of the sets are presented in \cref{tab:instance-properties}.
+Finally, \emph{THEORY} set is used to discuss the complexity results; it consists of acyclic instances with a bottleneck resource.
+Specifically, these instances correspond to scattering cases with line and tree support graphs (see \cref{sec:line-tree-top}).
+The parameters of the instance sets are presented in \cref{tab:instance-properties}.